Gamer239/pb-data-modifier/README.md

                         Shorten the text of data to the text specified in the specified column. column=ShortenedValue.
                         Note: Do NOT include commas in the strings to shorten.
 Shortening happens before filtering.

+  --column-names        List the names of the columns in the imported CSV and exit

 ## Examples
 ### Simple Examples
 Providing a simple input file.